Cylindropuntia imbricata: Distribution and habitat

 The cane cholla's range is the arid regions of Nevada, Arizona, New Mexico, Colorado, Oklahoma, Kansas, and Texas, south to Durango, Zacatecas, and San Luis Potosí.
 It occurs at altitudes from 1200 to 2300 m and is hardy for a cactus (USDA Zone 5A).

-In parts of its range, often just below the pinyon-juniper belt, it can be abundant, surrounded by low grasses and forbs that are brown most of the year; in such places chollas are conspicuous as the only tall green plant.
+In parts of its range, often just below the pinyon-juniper belt, it can be abundant, surrounded by low grasses and forbs that are brown most of the year; in such places chollas are conspicuous since they are the only tall and green plant.
 Plants may form thickets or be spaced at a few times their width in "gardens".

 This species is a noxious invasive in Australia in old mining localities and along watercourses.
 It is known there by the common names of Devil's rope cactus or Devil's rope pear.
 It is a declared noxious weed in New South Wales and also occurs in Queensland, Northern Territory, Victoria, and South Australia.